Dennis14e/node-red-docker/.github/ISSUE_TEMPLATE.md

 please use the [Node-RED Forum](https://discourse.nodered.org) or [slack team](https://nodered.org/slack).

 You could also consider asking a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/node-red) and tag it `node-red`.

-That way the whole Node-RED user community can help, rather than rely on the core development team.

 ## So you have a real issue to raise...